dinaayoub/reading-notes/401/class-14.md

 ## Preview

 1. Which 3 things had you heard about previously and now have better clarity on?
+Acknowledgements
 2. Which 3 things are you hoping to learn more about in the upcoming lecture/demo?
+How authentication and security would work with our caps system.
-3. What are you most excited about trying to implement or see how it works?
+3. What are you most excited about trying to implement or see how it works? wish we could build a real life application with this!

 ## Preparation Materials